krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

   - stack is then created, and that's the entire environment as described by the templates.
   - Stack sets allow you to extend the functionality of stacks across accounts and across regions.
   - Change sets show you the proposed changes to a CloudFormation stack when you upload a new template so you can see what's going to happen before it does.
+- Use AWS __CloudFormation StackSets__ to deploy the same template __across AWS accounts and regions__
+  - AWS CloudFormation StackSet extends the functionality of stacks by enabling you to create, update, or delete stacks across multiple accounts and regions with a single operation.
+A stack set lets you create stacks in AWS accounts across regions by using a single AWS CloudFormation template.
+Using an administrator account of an "AWS Organization", you define and manage an AWS CloudFormation template, and use the template as the basis for provisioning stacks into selected target accounts of an "AWS Organization" across specified regions.

 ### Elastic Beanstalk <a id="ElasticBeanstalk"></a>